AI for Marketing: Myth vs. Reality

 Enter artificial intelligence (AI), which promised to mine all this rich behavioral data, predict future outcomes, and deliver the optimal customer experiences—all in real time.
 Unfortunately (or fortunately if you value job security), this is not the case.

 AI is extremely good at automating and scaling analytical tasks normally done by humans.
 But it does not set goals or understand business context, and it certainly does not have empathy.
 These qualities are vital to designing meaningful customer experiences, which is why human intelligence and intuition still have a role in marketing.
+Even CDP marketing still requires these human inputs to guide the analysis while AI is still developing more advanced capabilities.

 Artificial Intelligence + Human Intelligence